wikiteams/linda-nlp/README.md

 **Expected result**

-.JSON files, .TXT files (ready to be annotated by Brat), and .HTML files (i.e. with pull request content)
+.JSON files, .TXT files (ready to be annotated by Brat), and .HTML files (i.e. with pull request content), finally - .LANG files with a prediction of langue used in a particular .TXT file

+Third parties

+We use langid.py (https://github.com/saffsd/langid.py) to guess a language used in the dialogues.

+Requirements

+Please check requirements.txt file for modules used in the program.
+Virtualenv compatible (won't require compiling external libraries etc.).

 Acknowledgment